 Which certification is right for you?

 First, you’ll need to determine the scope of your certification.
 Which products do you want to sell with a PEFC claim or label?
 Are you looking at certifying a one-off project?
-What parts of your organization carry out Chain of Custody activities?
-Does your organization have Chain of Custody activities in multiple locations?
+What parts of your organization carry out chain of custody activities?
+Does your organization have chain of custody activities in multiple locations?

 Fulfil the requirements

-In order to obtain PEFC Chain of Custody certification, you need to fulfil certain key requirements.
+In order to obtain PEFC chain of custody certification, you need to fulfil certain key requirements.

-Your management systems outlining procedures must comply with the PEFC International Chain of Custody standard (PEFC ST 2002).
+Your management system outlining procedures must comply with the PEFC International Chain of Custody standard (PEFC ST 2002).
 You can integrate this information into the existing systems your company may have already implemented, such as ISO 9001 or ISO 14001 procedures.

-You will need to implement the necessary checks to verify that sourced material is PEFC-certified – production of certified goods requires procurement of certified material.
+You will need to implement the necessary checks to verify that sourced material is PEFC certified – production of certified goods requires procurement of certified material.
 Our online database is a good resource for identifying suppliers of certified material.